 3. Illness.
 Personal or family illnesses are both legitimate reasons to quit a job, and sometimes a sudden illness can be an excuse to leave a position.
 If it's a legitimate reason to quit (i.e., you or someone in your family is chronically ill), make sure that you have continued health insurance coverage after you leave.
 Also be aware that you may be eligible for Family and Medical Leave due to personal or family illness.

 4. Difficult Work Environment.
 Co-workers, bosses, and a negative office environment can all make your job difficult.
 In fact, they can make your workplace somewhere you simply don't want to be.
 Once you have tried every option, you may need to make a decision to leave.
 Here's how to decide when to leave a difficult workplace and how to move on.

 5. Schedules and Hours.
 When you lose childcare or your work schedule has changed and it's difficult for you to adjust, you may need to quit your job and look for one that is more accommodating to your personal schedule.
 Leaving a job because of scheduling issues is a legitimate reason for quitting a job.

 6. Going Back to School.
 Going back to school, either on a part-time or full-time basis, can necessitate a job change.
 Given your school schedule and the demands of your job, your current employment may no longer be a good fit.

 7. Career Change.
-More than a few people have quit a professional job because they felt like they had been doing the same thing for too long, wanted to do something different, or didn’t want to deal with stress or travel of their industry any longer.
+More than a few people have quit a professional job because they felt like they had been doing the same thing for too long, wanted to do something different, or didn’t want to deal with the stress or travel requirements of their industry any longer.
 Whether you want to move up or down the career ladder, a decision to change careers can make good sense if you're looking to do something different.